Aspergillus fischeri

 Aspergillus fischeri is a species of fungus in the genus Aspergillus.
 And is widely distribute in soil, grain and canned food world wide.
 In the other hand Aspergillus fischeri is a BSL-1 plant pathogen.

 About 64% of species in genus Aspergillus lack knowned sexual reproduction in their life cycle, causing them were classified into Fungi imperfecti before, producing the teleomorph name Neosartorya fischeri when the sexual reproduction were discovered.

 But after the abolish of the Fungi imperfecti nomenclature, Aspergillus which is the anamorph name of should be the holomorph name when we discuss this species.

 Reproduction

 The reproduction of Aspergillus fischeri could be divided into three way sexual, asexual and parasexual.

 Asexual and parasexual are two nonsexual way when fungi reproducing.
 The distinction between them are where is the parent hyphae come from.
 When the mycelium comes from different individual occasionally fuse.
 The onset of fuse become the beginning of the parasexual stage.
-And the two haploid nuclei from each mother cell will in one cell, dividing mitotically and experience random cross-over event until restore the haploid choromosome number.
+And the two haploid nuclei from each mother cell will in one cell, dividing mitotically and experience random cross-over event until restore the haploid chromosome number.

 There are two mating type when fungi reproducing when fungi reproduce in a sexual way.
-According to the number of mating type produced by individual, fungi thus to classfied into homothallic and heterothallic.
+According to the number of mating type produced by individual, fungi thus to classified into homothallic and heterothallic.
 And Aspergillus fischeri is homothallic, which can producing both mating type within one individuals.